Parks and Recreation FAQ

 - Fields are open for passive use only (no organized sports or pick-up games).
 In accordance with state and county health orders, restrictions are in place for use of fields within City of San Mateo parks.

-- NEW - Playground Use: As promised, we’re reopening playgrounds starting this weekend now that State public health experts released new COVID-19 safety rules!
-For your family’s safety, all playground visitors must follow these mandatory safety rules from the California Department of Public Health.
+- Playground Use: For your family’s safety, all playground visitors must follow these mandatory safety rules from the California Department of Public Health.

 Playground visitors must: